aherrero/aherrero.github.io/_posts/2017-06-17-IoTAutomaticPlantWatering.markdown

 ```

 ### Results
-It seems it's working, the sensor read the moisture, and when the mositure has a level less than "800" as an input raw value, the pump motor start to work.
+The circuit is working, the sensor reads the moisture, and when the mositure has a level less than "800" (ADC, input raw value), the pump motor start to work.
 Otherwise, the Arduino sleeps until the next interaction to read the value.

 ## Prototype v0.1.2